JonathanChiang/TidyShell/README.md

 * Utilize apache arrow and parquet to serialize objects for in-memory and on-disk.
 This would help provide a way to bridge pandas and tidy dataframes.

+* allow easier cloud connections (auth_file locations as environment variables that you have to log into) (single sign on ide)